Abhishek-js/weather-js/README.md

 ### A Weather Application
-<p>A Web Application to Know Your Current Location's Weather Worldwide</p>
+<p>A Web Application to Know Your Location's Current Weather anywhere from the World</p>

 ## Made with
 # 1. Node.JS